goatandsheep/McMaster_Notes/TRON_3TB4.md

 `MOV regd, regs`
 > Move the content of the regs (source) register into regd (destination) register

+`MOVA reg`
+> Move the motor by an absolute number of full steps specified in the register.
+The number in the register is signed, so the motor can move in either direction.
+After each step, wait for the amount of time specified in the delay register (3 in ASIP) before proceeding

 `MOVR reg`
-> Move the motor by a number of full steps specified in the register.
-The number in the register is signed, so the motor can move in either direction.
-After each step, wait for the amount of time specified in the delay register before proceeding
+> Move the motor by a relative number of full steps specified in the register

 `MOVRHS reg`
 > Move the motor by a number of half-steps specified in a register.
 All other requirements are the same as for `MOVR`